A Complete SOC Response Guide: Black Basta Ransomware

 Black Basta Ransomware

-A Complete SOC Response Guide: Detection, Containment, and Recovery
+A Complete SOC Analyst Response Guide: Detection, Containment, and Recovery

 This guide helps Security Analysts detect, contain, and recover from Black Basta Ransomware incidents by providing actionable intelligence.